magicmq/pyspigot-documentation/quickstart.md

 ### Run the Script

 Save the file, and start your server.
 If you did everything correctly, your script should automatically load on server start.
-This is expected; PySpigot will automatically load and run all scripts in the `scripts` folder when the plugin loads.
+This is expected; PySpigot will automatically load and run all scripts in the `scripts` folder when the plugin loads, including any scripts within subfolders.

-Alternatively, if the server is already running and the PySpigot plugin is loaded and enabled, you can load and run your script with `/pyspigot load <name>`.
+Alternatively, if the server is already running and the PySpigot plugin is loaded and enabled, you can load and run your script with `/pyspigot load <scriptname>`.
 Make sure the name includes the extension (.py)!
+If the script is located in a subfolder, you don't need to specify the entire path.
+You only need to specify the script file name.

 ## Next Steps